The End of an Era – Deaths this year

 With the recent deaths of many of my childhood icons — Farrah Fawcett, Michael Jackson, Walter Cronkite, Ed McMahon, John Hughes, Bea Arthur – I got to thinking about the famous people who died this year.
-I remember growing up and watching the Oscars segment honoring those who the industry lost during the year.
+Growing up, we watched the Oscars segment honoring those who the industry lost during the year.
 It seems like there’s more celebrity deaths this year than ever before.
 Actually, it’s probably more accurate to say I’m now old enough to recognize the famous people who are dying.

 Curiously, Wikipedia keeps track of the deaths of “important” or famous people by month and year.
-I looked over the list for this year and I was amazed at how many Hollywood people I recognized.
-Some fascinating people died this year.
+I looked over the list for this year, and I was amazed at how many Hollywood people I recognized.
 I suppose they do every year, but this is the first time I ever took notice.
 I also noticed that there were great losses to the SF/geek world this year.
-All of these folks are easily googleable (is that a word?).

 Some of the non-celebrity interesting people who passed away this year include: